akohta/bem3_emf_b2/README.md

 ## Usage of example code

 1. type 'make' command to compile.
-   The executable d3b2_create_matrix, d3b2_bv_solver, example1.out, example2.out, example3.out are created.
+   The executable d3b2_create_matrix, d3b2_bv_solver, example1.out, example2.out, example3.out, example4.out are created.
    The executable d3b2_create_matrix is the solver of boundary integral equations, it outputs coefficient matrices and its inverse matrices.
    The executable d3b2_bv_solver is the sovler for boundary value, it analyzes multiple scattering using iterative solution when defined multiple objects.
    The example1.out is the executable of source code example1.c, it shows a simplest example using "bem3_emf_b2".
    The example2.out is the execubable of source code example2.c, it shows a example of electromagnetic field intensity analysis.
    The example3.out is the executable of source code example3.c, it shows a example of outputting the instantaneous value of electromagnetic field as an image.
+   The example4.out is the executable of source code example4.c, it shows a example of far-field intensity analysis.

 2. type './d3b2_create_matrix' with arguments of medium datafile name, mesh datafile name, output object datafile name, rotation and translation settings (optional).
    For example, './d3b2_create_matrix medium_data.txt cone_m1.msh cone_m1_md_x00.obj',